Aircloak/aircloak/air/site/docs/source/includes/_sql.md

 `SELECT` queries return anonymized results.
 The results have a small amount of noise added to them.
 This is crucial in protecting the privacy of individuals, while sufficiently unobtrusive to provide accurate results during normal use.

+The results are anonymized in two phases:

+1. Low-count filtering
+2. Adding noise

 ### Low-count filtering

-The results only contain data that appeared for a sufficiently large number of distinct users.
+In this phase, values which are not associated with a sufficiently large number of distinct users are discarded.
 For example, consider the query `SELECT first_name FROM users`.

 Let's say that the names in the `users` table are distributed as follows: